ViaVersion/ViaFabric/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug, provide any errors**
 A clear and concise description of what the bug is.
 Can you paste the error into https://gist.github.com?

-**Is this happening specifically by ViaFabric?**
+**Is this happening specifically on ViaFabric?**
 (Optional)
-- [ ] It seems to not happen when using ViaVersion/ViaBackwards/ViaRewind installed on Bukkit/BungeeCord/Sponge/Velocity servers.
+- [ ] It seems to not happen when using ViaVersion/ViaBackwards/ViaRewind installed on Bukkit/BungeeCord/Sponge/Velocity server.

 **How can we reproduce it?**
 Steps to reproduce the behavior: